-University tuition fees in Australia:
+University tuition fees in Australia

 With over 40 universities, 3 of which are private and the rest public universities, Australia offers over 20,000 Bachelor’s and Master’s programs for students.
-While fees for these programs is generally high, the government has left no stone unturned in making students planning to study in Australia feel welcome by providing several scholarship options in Australia as well..
+While fees for these programs is generally high, the government has left no stone unturned in making students planning to study in Australia feel welcome by providing several scholarships in Australia as well..

-Tuition Fees At Public Universities
+Tuition Fees At Public Universities in Australia

 Funding for all 38 public universities is provided by the national government of Australia.
 The quality of Australian universities can be judged from the fact that 7 out of 100 best universities in the world are located in Australia.
 A bachelor’s degree can cost between 10,000 to 30,000 AUD while a postgraduate degree falls between 22,000 and 37,000 AUD per year.
 PhD students can expect to pay between 14,000 to 37,000 AUD for their course.

 Private universities cost more than public ones, as is the case everywhere in the world.
 There is just one private non-profit university in Australia, Bond University, for which the cost of the course can come to around 12,000 AUD.
 Vocational courses in Australia cost anywhere between 4,000 to 22,000 AUD depending on levels of courses, and English language courses cost 300 AUD per week.